-You’ve made the decision to move into a luxury senior living community that provides the lifestyle you want now with the support you may need in the future.
+You’ve made the decision to move into a luxury senior living community that provides the lifestyle you want now with the support you may need down the road.
 It’s a smart plan for the future.
 You’re ready to downsize, have gotten your affairs in order and are ready to move in.
 Now what?

 “There are a lot of articles about how to move into senior living, but not a lot out there about how to go about living in a senior living community,” says Kevin Defayette, Executive Director of Waterstone at the Circle.
 “I think that can be a disservice for those who have just moved into senior living, because it’s as big of a life change as going to college, getting married or having kids.”